fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Edge Certificates
 -----------------

+blah

-In order for the default Edge data store installation to work correctly with your browser, you must have two security certificates installed: a machine certificate, which permits localhost access, and a root certificate, which validates the machine certificate.
+In order for the default Edge data store installation to work correctly with your browser or client application, you must have two security certificates installed:

+* On the server host, you must have a certificate with an associated private key that is bound to the Edge Data Store service.

+* On the client host, you must have a “root” certificate, which the client uses to validate the server’s certificate.

+  - In the case of a “self-signed” certificate, the root and server certificate are one and the same.

+  - In the case of a certificate signed by a certificate authority (CA), the CA root certificate is installed.

+  - In any case, the root certificate must be “trusted” – the procedure to install a root certificate so that it is “trusted” varies based on the operating system and the application.

+*	Note that the client host and server host may be the same host (a “localhost” certificate).

+For testing purporses, a localhost certificate and associated private key are provided with the Edge Data Store installation.
+The certificate has been signed by a test root authority, and the root authority certificate is also provided.

+-  If you do not provide your own server certificate (with its associated private key) the test certificate will be bound to the service by default.
+-  If using the test certificate, the root certificate must be installed on the local computer so that it is trusted by your application or browser.
+-  The test certificate only supports localhost.
+If you want to cross the machine boundary (that is, if the Edge Data Store is installed on one computer and you want to access it from a different computer) you must provide a certificate that supports this.

-OSIsoft provides certificates for testing purposes; your IT department probably has its own guidelines and procedures for managing digital certificates.
+OSIsoft provides certificates for testing purposes only; your IT department probably has its own guidelines and procedures for managing digital certificates.
 You should use the digital certificates recommended by your IT department.

 The instructions on this page show how to install the OSIsoft root certificate into a trusted location, which in